ibm-cloud-docs/openshift/rhcos-performance.md

 Supported worker node operating systems
 :   Red Hat CoreOS (`RHCOS`)

-You can tune your Red Hat CoreOS worker node performance by enabling CPU Pinning, non-uniform memory access (NUMA), and huge pages configurations.
-These configurations can be beneficial for applications that have strict performance requirements.
-However, these customizations might cause issues with scheduling workloads.
+You can tune your Red Hat CoreOS worker node performance by enabling CPU pinning, non-uniform memory access (NUMA), and huge pages.
+These configurations can benefit applications that have strict performance requirements.
+However, these customizations might cause workload scheduling issues.
 {: shortdesc}

 Instead of tuning worker node performance with `MachineConfig` files in {{site.data.keyword.redhat_openshift_notm}}, you can modify the host with a `daemonset` file.
 For more information, see [Changing the Calico MTU](/docs/openshift?topic=openshift-kernel#calico-mtu) or [Tuning performance for Red Hat CoreOS worker nodes](/docs/openshift?topic=openshift-rhcos-performance).